 Kukoc was stashed in Italy, had yet to appear in the NBA, though Krause repeatedly interjected his name in discussions as if he was already an All-Star.

 Toni Kukoc knew none of the Pippen drama, how Krause was using him as a prop to delegitimize Pippen, how Pippen was bitter about the comparison.
-When Croatia met the USA in the Olympics, Toni Kukoc was the Croation star, their Michael Jordan.
+When Croatia met the US team in the Olympics, Toni Kukoc was Croatia’s Michael Jordan.
 He was anticipating the matchup, playing against two of his future teammates.
 He was excited.
 Until Scottie made his life hell.

 Annoyed and bitter at just hearing the name Toni Kukoc one more time, Pippen was out for blood.
 When it was time to match up on the court, Pippen volunteered to take Kukoc out the game, to play NBA Finals defense.
-All Pippen’s anger poured out of him as he humiliated Kukoc on the court in a way he never would a NBA player.
+All Pippen’s anger poured out of him as he humiliated Kukoc on the court in a way he never would one of his NBA peers.
 This was personal.
-This was the Olympics but to Pippen this was all about Crumbs Krause.
+It was the Olympics, sure.
+But to Pippen this was all about Crumbs Krause.
 He was on the court.
 Kukoc didn’t matter.
 Pippen wasn’t guarding him.
 Pippen was guarding Krause.

 Kukoc had 4 points.
 His demoralization was witnessed worldwide on national television.